jaames/iro.js/docs/stylesheet_api.md

 **Details:**

 Get the stylesheet's current CSS as a string.
-E.g:
+For example:

 ``css
 body {